Monthly Archives: September 2017

 In my first contest, the scorer didn't want to deal with developing film, so he loaned me a Garmin GPS to record my flight.
 I safely stored it and flew the contest turnpoints as if I were taking pictures of each one.
 This resulted in missing each turnpoint and accumulating enough turnpoint penalties to get a negative score for the day.

-Most of the missed turnpoints today are from pilots being -
+Most of the missed turnpoints today are from pilots being a little -

 -